-Having discussed the hydroelectric power plant and how it works to produce the electricity, we now look at other benefits of hydroelectricity.
+Having discussed the hydroelectric power plant and how it works to produce the electricity, we now look at other hydroelectricity benefits.

 - Hydroelectricity is also essential for storing energy as we use pumped hydro storage for grid energy storage.
-Because hydroelectricity is a cheap option for storing energy, there is already 90 GW of global hydro storage; and with the increased cost of solar and wind energy, the usage capacity will grow.
+Because hydroelectricity is a cheap option for storing energy, there is already 90 GW of global hydro storage.
+With the increased cost of solar and wind energy, the usage capacity will grow.

 Hydroelectric power plants are the backbone of many countries for producing electricity.